thuytrinht4/arvato-customers-classification/README.md

 2. Run the Supervised Learning Using Ensemble Methods notebook

 ## Results
-The detailed analysis of the results can be read in [this Medium post](https://medium.com/@mei.eisenbach/arvato-bertelsmann-customer-analysis-ae1aac59a1ef) or in Arvato Report.pdf.
+The detailed analysis of the results can be read in [this Medium post](to-be-updated) or in Arvato Report.pdf.

 ### Customer segmentation
-- One group was found to be more likely to be customers: These indivduals were more religious, older and savers.
+- One group was found to be more likely to be customers: These individuals were more religious, older and savers.
 - Two groups were found to be less likely to be customers: 1) Individuals with low purchasing activity and wealth (also younger) and 2) Individuals from areas with low population density and were less cultural minded/religiousness

 ### Marketing predictions